FoCal-PNJ/NLP-IR/README.md

 # Food Information API with FOCAL Implementation

-A Natural Language Processing (NLP) API that provides food information using the FOCAL (Food Ontology-based Conversational Agent Layer) approach.
+A Natural Language Processing (NLP) API that provides food information.
 This system can answer descriptive questions about food and provide food recommendations based on natural language queries.

 ## 📋 Table of Contents